Terms & Conditions

 9.1 The Consumer Rights Act 2015 requires that the Goods sold by Style Our Home be of satisfactory quality, fit for purpose and as described.
 The Customer should make every effort to inspect the Goods upon delivery, however must notify the Customer Services Department via email or by telephone on 0800 145 5280 within 30 days if the Goods arrive damaged.
 Goods that are faulty arrive faulty will be replaced at no additional cost to the Customer.
 It is advised that before assembling the Goods, the Customer should unwrap carefully and fully examine all items at the time of delivery or shortly after.
 In the unlikely event that your Goods do arrive faulty please contact us to inform us email at firstname.lastname@example.org.

 9.2 Should the Goods you receive be faulty or not conform with these standards, you are entitled to a short term right to reject the Goods and gain a refund within 30 days of the delivery of the Goods.
 If possible, claims should be supported by photographic evidence so that we can arrange for the appropriate remedy to be offered.
 It is the responsibility of the Customer to ensure that all items are ready for the delivery company to collect once an exchange or return has been agreed.
-Please ensure any faulty Goods are returned in their original condition and packaging, we will bear the costs of the return.
+Please ensure any faulty Goods are returned in their original condition and packaging, we will bear the return costs in relation to the faulty item only (collection charges will be applicable to any unwanted goods).
 On return, the product will be inspected by the manufacturer if necessary, if it is deemed not to be faulty, the Customer will be responsible for the collection cost and could be charged the additional costs of inspecting the Goods.

 9.3 Please take reasonable care of the Goods - we are entitled to make deductions from the refund to reflect any loss in value of the Goods supplied when returned to us.

-9.4 Any money which you have paid will be refunded, provided that the Seller receives the Goods in the original condition and packaging they were in at the time of delivery to the Customer.
+9.4 Any money which you have paid will be refunded (excluding any original delivery surcharges paid, any failed delivery charges and pending collection charges), provided that the Seller receives the Goods in the original condition and packaging they were in at the time of delivery to the Customer.
 We will usually refund any money received from you using the same method originally used by you to pay for your purchase.
 We will process the refund due to you as soon as possible and, in any case, within 14 days of the day we receive the cancelled Goods from you.
 If you are unable to return your items in their original condition and original packaging (inclusive of internal and external original packaging), then a minimum repackaging charge of £30.00 per item may be deducted from your refund (see 9.5 below).
-If the item has been marked/damaged or returned incomplete of all fittings/parts and complete packaging then restocking fees, potential repair, cleaning and repackaging charges may also be deducted from your refund.
+If the item has been marked/damaged or returned incomplete of all fittings/parts and complete original packaging then restocking fees, potential repair, cleaning, repackaging charges and return charges in relation to the corresponding loss of future resale value may also be deducted from your refund.
 If you wish to cancel, return or reject an item forming part of a multi-item order and you have been given a discount based on total order value, then, in calculating your refund, Style Our Home will take into account any lower level of discount that would have been available on the other items in the order had the returned/cancelled item not been included i.e. the refund given on the returned/cancelled item will be reduced to take into account the lower discount available on the other items in your order as a result of the reduction in total order value arising from the return.

 9.5 Where items are unwanted, you will be responsible for the return collection or return postage cost in line with the Consumer Contract Regulations 2013 and the Consumer Rights Act 2015.
 Returned Goods should be adequately insured during return postage.
 Unwanted items must be returned unmarked, unused and in their complete original packaging.
 If our carrier has been instructed to collect the Goods to be returned and you do not have the original packaging, please notify us in advance so we can see whether it is possible to arrange for adequate packaging to be taken at the time of collection.
 In accordance with 9.4 above, a minimum repackaging charge of £30.00 per item will be deducted from your refund.
 If items are not in their original packaging and you have not notified us of this before collection, they will not be collected and a charge of up to £40.00 will be levied to cover the cost of failed collection.